Actively Recruiting

 You may qualify if you...

-- Adult patients aged 18 years or older
+- Adult aged 18 years or older.

-- ECOG performance status of 0 or 1
+- Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

-- Planned treatment with single agent gemcitabine
+- Planned to receive single agent gemcitabine treatment.

-- Women of childbearing potential must have a negative pregnancy test
+- Women of childbearing potential must have a negative pregnancy test and agree to use effective birth control or abstain during the study and for specified periods after treatment.

 You will not qualify if you...

-- Use of herbal medications except cannabidiol (CBD)
+- Use of herbal medications except cannabidiol (CBD).

-- History of allergic reactions to similar compounds as study drugs
+- History of allergic reactions to similar compounds as study drugs.

-- Positive or latent tuberculosis
+- Active or latent tuberculosis infection.

-- Active diarrhea
+- Active diarrhea.

-- Clinically significant uncontrolled illness
+- Clinically significant uncontrolled illness.

-- Active infection requiring antibiotics
+- Active infection requiring antibiotics.

-- Diagnosis of Gilbert's disease
+- Diagnosis of Gilbert's disease.

-- Pregnant or breastfeeding women
+- Pregnant or breastfeeding women.

 AI-Screening